prestlogic/plblog-hugo/content/_index.md

 ----

 **This site is currently in it's early stages!**

 We're currently working hard to come up with every kind of guide you can ever need, But some things may be missing.
-Please feel free to leave us a message and request a guide and we'll get right on it!
+Please feel free to leave us a message or request a guide and we'll get right on it!

 <form name="contact" action="thank-you" netlify>
   <p>